Refinance hub

 More guides: Resources hub · All services

-Compare a simplified interest-only monthly instalment (no principal reduction in this illustration) with a standard P&I repayment on the same balance and rate.
-Real IO periods are time-limited and policies vary — treat as educational only.
+Compare a simplified interest-only monthly instalment with a standard P&I repayment on the same balance and rate — and see what happens after the IO period ends.
+Real IO periods are time-limited (usually 1–5 years for owner-occupiers, up to 10 for some investor products) and policies vary.

 Comparison